-This newly-submitted process measure assesses the percentage of patients aged 6 to 36 months who were referred for follow-up care within 7 calendar days of receiving a positive developmental screening result.
+This newly submitted process measure assesses the percentage of patients aged six to 36 months who were referred for follow-up care within seven calendar days of receiving a positive developmental screening result.
 The developer presented 2006 recommendation of the American Academy of Pediatrics (AAP), reaffirmed in 2014.
 The guideline is based on consensus/expert opinion, which recommends that screening be scheduled for development and medical evaluations as quickly as possible, and professionals should coordinate activities and share findings.
-However, other cited data, including a 2016 USPSTF systematic review, concluded there is insufficient or inconsistent evidence to recommend for or against routine use of brief, formal screening instruments in primary care to detect speech and language delay in children up to 5 years of age.
+However, other cited data, including a 2016 USPSTF systematic review, concluded there is insufficient or inconsistent evidence to recommend for or against routine use of brief, formal screening instruments in primary care to detect speech and language delay in children up to five years of age.

-The developer provided performance data from four Chicago primary care network test sites (range 31-100%, N=15 charts) and the private pediatrics practice in North Carolina (23%, N-12).
-The developer tested the measure in 2 cohorts; primary care practice networks for 4 hospitals in the Chicago Pediatric Quality and Safety Consortium and Ashe Pediatrics, and a private pediatrics practice in North Carolina (N-117 charts, data period of 1/1/13-12/31/14).
-The developer conducted empirical validity testing at the data element, which assesses reliability and not validity.
-Many of the issues that the Committee discussed related to evidence, e.g. proximity of the process to improved patient outcomes, were raised during the validity discussion.
+The developer provided performance data from four Chicago primary care network test sites (range 31-100 percent, N=15 charts) and the private pediatrics practice in North Carolina (23 percent, N-12).
+The developer tested the measure in two cohorts: (1) primary care practice networks for four hospitals in the Chicago Pediatric Quality and Safety Consortium and Ashe Pediatrics, and (2) a private pediatrics practice in North Carolina (N-117 charts, data period of 1/1/13-12/31/14).
+The developer conducted empirical validity testing at the data element level, which assesses reliability and not validity.
+Many of the issues that the Committee discussed related to evidence, e.g., proximity of the process to improved patient outcomes, were raised during the validity discussion.
 Additionally, Committee members raised significant concern with the definition of referral and small sample size for testing.
-The measure failed Validity and the Committee did not recommend Measure #3067 for endorsement.
+The measure failed Validity and the Committee did not recommend NQF #3071 for endorsement.

-3087 Completion of a Malnutrition Screening within 24 hours of Admission (Avalere Health/Academy of Nurtition & Dietetics): Consensus Not Reached-Not Recommended
+3087 Completion of a Malnutrition Screening within 24 hours of Admission (Avalere Health/Academy of Nutrition and Dietetics): Not Endorsed